 Provide an open management style, coach, and mentor to enable staff to contribute to shaping the organisation, lead by example and promote a positive culture at Healthwatch Essex.

-Line manages staff, including recruitment, supervision, appraisal, performance, and development.
+Line manage staff, including recruitment, supervision, appraisal, performance, and development.

-Dealing with employee relation matters such as grievance, disciplinary, development and support in keeping with Healthwatch's policies and procedures.
+Deal with employee relation matters such as grievance, disciplinary, development and support in keeping with Healthwatch's policies and procedures.

 Represent Healthwatch Essex externally where appropriate, including as a spokesperson when necessary.